-Philippe Pucheral is member of the Bureau du Comité des Projets (Project Committee) of INRIA Rocquencourt since September 2004.
-He is in charge of the Mission Formation par la Recherche (Training through Research) at Rocquencourt: relationships with the Parisian universities, funding of summer schools, etc.

-Luc Bouganim is member of the Commission Délégations-Détachements of INRIA Rocquencourt since November 2004.
+Philippe Pucheral has been member of the Bureau du Comité des Projets (Project Committee) of INRIA Rocquencourt from September 2004 up to September 2008.
+He was in charge of the Mission Formation par la Recherche (Training through Research) at Rocquencourt: relationships with the Parisian universities, funding of summer schools, annual campaign for doctoral grants, etc. Luc Bouganim is member of the Commission Délégations-Détachements of INRIA Rocquencourt since November 2004.
 He is the INRIA representative for the summer schools in computer science co-organized by INRIA, CEA and EDF.
 He is also co-responsible for the organization of the monthly scientific seminars ("Le modèle et l'Algorithme") at INRIA Rocquencourt.
 Nicolas Anciaux serves as a mediator at Rocquencourt to help solving difficulties which may occur between PhD students and their supervisors.